The course is delivered as two one-year programmes:

 In addition to your coursework there will be regular opportunity for you to watch performances at professional theatres, participate in additional workshops and attend talks from visiting artists.

-Creative Arts, Theatre, Television, Performing Arts
+Creative Arts, Performing Arts, Television, Theatre

 You will be aged between 16 and 19 at the beginning of the course and have: